What is HL7 and what is its relation to FHIR®?

 Similarly, the appointment status can be updated with the following status updates that are often encoded:

-One of the terms used for each of the codes that you might have noticed appearing on a couple of the resources is ‘LOINC’.
-This is another standard that is not related at all to the one offered by HL7 FHIR® , as it is more focused on giving a number sequence to a certain medical diagnosis.
-For example, blood pressure systolic and diastolic as a condition has been given the number sequence of 85353-1.
+One of the terms used for each of the codes you might have noticed appearing on a couple of the resources is ‘LOINC’.
+This is another standard that is unrelated to the one offered by HL7 FHIR®, as it is more focused on giving a number sequence to a certain medical diagnosis.
+For example, blood pressure systolic and diastolic as a condition has been given the sequence number 85353-1.

 Despite it being an external standard it has been incorporated into the HL7 FHIR® framework.
 This type of integration of external standards and resources is quite typical.